swirlai/swirl-search/docs/M365-Guide.md

 {: .warning }
 Once the secret is created, copy the value shown on the screen right away!
 It will be obscured from this point forward when returning to this menu.

-# Configure OIDC and OAUTH2 in the Swirl Client and Server
+# Configure OIDC and OAUTH2 in the SWIRL Client and Server

 In the configuration examples in the following sections you can find the `<application-id>`, `<tenant-id>`, `<secrete-value>`, `<server-authentication-callback-url>`, `<client-authentication-callback-url>`, `<client-authorization-callback-url>` in the App registration that created in the previous section, below are screenshots indicating the location of each: